-Byline: Julia Shay Tuchman is a writer and intuitive living in New York City.
+Byline: Julia Tuchman is a writer and photographer living in New York City.
 Having dealt with chronic illness and dysphagia for much of her life, Julia now writes and teaches about self-love in the face of any circumstance.
 She teaches this because it is a lesson she herself is here to learn.
 Julia is currently busy working on her memoir and taking care of her six-pound rescue dog Bellie, who in turn offers lessons in unconditional love. www.juliatuchman.com

 Adam and I are standing outside a Chinese restaurant at night, waiting for a bus.
 The distinctive smell of Szechwan cuisine escaping from the restaurant onto the street surrounds me.
 It fills my nose and sends a signal to my brain that I am hungry.
 I start to cry.
 I am standing on Second Avenue crying because I can’t eat.
 Adam sees me crying and without a word he holds my hand.
 The smell of the food is so strong and exquisite, that he need not question why I am crying.
 He knows.
 This was seven years ago.
 It had only been a year since I once again lost the ability to swallow solid foods again.